A Commonsense

 Approach To Family Law

-What Is a Legal Separation Agreement?
+What Is a Separation Agreement?

-What Is a Legal Separation Agreement?
+What Is a Separation Agreement?

-In Saskatchewan, a married couple must be separated (living apart) for at least a year before a divorce is granted.
+In Saskatchewan, a married couple typically must be separated (living apart) for at least a year before a divorce is granted.
 This can provide a great deal of time to consider the various aspects of what separating means in terms of finances, family (if children are involved), and emotional bonds.

 What if We Can’t Agree on Terms for the Separation Agreement?